Bitwarden: Security audits

 Third-party security audits are conducted annually and a vulnerability disclosure program is also established.

 In June 2018, Cliqz performed a privacy and security review of the Bitwarden for Firefox browser extension and concluded that it would not negatively impact their users.
 In October of that year, Bitwarden completed a security assessment, code audit, and cryptographic analysis from third-party security auditing firm Cure53.

 In July 2020, Bitwarden completed another security audit from security firm Insight Risk Consulting to evaluate the security of the Bitwarden network perimeter as well as penetration testing and vulnerability assessments against Bitwarden web services and applications.
 In August 2021, Bitwarden announced that network assessment (security assessment and penetration testing) for 2021 had been completed again by Insight Risk Consulting.

 In February 2023, Bitwarden released network security assessment and security assessment reports that were conducted by Cure53 again in May and October 2022 respectively.
 The first related to penetration testing and security assessment across Bitwarden IPs, servers, and web applications.
 The second related to penetration testing and source code audit against all Bitwarden password manager software components, including the core application, browser extension, desktop application, web application, and TypeScript library.
 Ghacks reported that:

 No critical issues were discovered during the two audits.
 Two security issues that Cure53 rated high were discovered during the source code audit and penetration testing.
 These were fixed quickly by Bitwarden and the third-party HubSpot.
 All other issues were either rated low or informational only.

 Reception

 In January 2021, in its first password-protection program comparison, U.S. News & World Report selected Bitwarden as "Best Password Manager".
 A month later, with Bitwarden competitor LastPass about to remove a feature from its free version, CNet recommended Bitwarden as the best free app for password synchronization across multiple devices, while Lifehacker recommended it as "the best password manager for most people".

 Reviewers have praised the features offered in the software's free version, and (mostly) the low price of the premium tier compared to other managers.
 The product was named the best "budget pick" in a Wirecutter password manager comparison.
 Bitwarden's secure open-source implementation was also praised by reviewers.

 Nevertheless, Tom's Guide found some features to be less intuitive than they could be, while PC Magazine criticized the price of the business tier as too high.

+Bitwarden was highlighted by Süddeutsche Zeitung in its 2025 overview of leading self-hosted password managers as a solution that offers users increased security and full control by allowing the entire vault to be operated on their own server.